containers/buildah/docs/buildah-run.md

 **--tty**

 By default a pseudo-TTY is allocated only when buildah's standard input is attached to a pseudo-TTY.
-Setting the `--tty` option to `true` will cause a pseudo-TTY to be allocated inside the container.
+Setting the `--tty` option to `true` will cause a pseudo-TTY to be allocated inside the container connecting the user's "terminal" with the stdin and stdout stream of the container.
 Setting the `--tty` option to `false` will prevent the pseudo-TTY from being allocated.

 **--volume, -v** *source*:*destination*:*flags*